 I’m not sure how to explain it, but there’s a certain… magic running through the story of the BFG.
 It’s like… it’s meant to be told; it almost has to be told.
 There’s something in the suspension of disbelief that seemed to require it to either be read aloud or read to onself, so I was curious about how that magic was going to translate onto the screen.

 Obviously, the only way to find out was to invite a couple of friends and have all of us 18- and 19-year-old’s watch it together. 😉

 Attached as I was to the idea of the book, I wasn’t quite sold on the movie at first because there were several things in the beginning that came about a bit differently.
 But different isn’t always bad, and in this case, the differences played out quite nicely to form a new and lovely tale that still contained a lot of the magic and beauty of the book.
 It was “absolutely squiffling” as the BFG might say (one of my best friends was actually squealing at the adorableness as we watched), and all-in-all, it’s definitely a movie I enjoyed and would gladly sit down and watch again.

 As for the other things in the package: My mom claimed the mason jar and the pen, lol, because she loves that kind of stuff and the package came just before her birthday.

-And my three youngest sibs (I have seven altogether) claimed the POP toy.
+And my three youngest sibs (I have seven altogether, six younger, one older) claimed the POP toy.